mcc-us/bookkeeping-notes/_posts/2024-03-06-bizness-types.md

 ## LLC v.
 LLP

 **Key differences between:**
 - Limited Liability Partnerships Vs. Limited Liability Company

-### Structure:
+### Structure

 - LLP: **Partners share profits and losses according to predefined agreements**.
 They are typically formed by professionals like lawyers, accountants, or doctors.

 - LLC: **Offers more flexibility, allowing for both partnership and corporate-like characteristics**.
 Members can choose to share profits and losses proportionally or based on specific agreements, similar to an LLP, or elect for fixed shares, like in a corporation.

-### Liability:
+### Liability

 - LLP: **Partners can still be held liable for their own negligence or malpractice.** Partners have limited liability for the partnership's debts and obligations.

 - LLC: **Members enjoy limited liability for the LLC's debts and obligations, regardless of their individual actions** or negligence (except in rare cases of piercing the corporate veil).

-### Management and Governance:
+### Management and Governance

 - LLP: **Typically managed by partners** who share decision-making responsibilities.
 Some states may require specific governance structures, such as managing partners.

 - LLC: **Can be managed by members, managers (appointed by members), or a combination**.
 LLC operating agreements outline management structure and decision-making processes.

-### Taxation:
+### Taxation

 - LLP: Profits and losses pass through to partners' individual tax returns, **avoiding double taxation**.
 LLPs are treated as partnerships for tax purposes.
 - LLC: **LLC can elect corporate taxation status if desired**.
 Offering flexibility in choosing taxation.
 By default, LLCs are also taxed as partnerships.
 This can be beneficial for larger LLCs or those with substantial profits.

 ### Other Considerations:

 - Transferability of Ownership:
   - **LLPs may have restrictions on transferring ownership interests**, while
   - **LLCs generally offer more flexibility in transferring membership** interests.

 - Formation and Maintenance:
   - LLPs may have specific formation and ongoing regulatory requirements depending on the profession or state.
   - LLCs generally require less paperwork and ongoing formalities.